2026 State Income Tax Changes: The Master Changelog

 Related Pages

-Sources: each state's 2026 Department of Revenue rate publication; Tax Foundation 2026 State Individual Income Tax Rates and Brackets summary; underlying state legislation (Iowa HF 2317, Mississippi HB 531, Georgia HB 1437, North Carolina HB 259, Kentucky HB 8, Indiana HEA 1002, etc.).
-Verified May 2026.
+Sources: each state's 2026 Department of Revenue rate publication; Tax Foundation 2026 State Individual Income Tax Rates and Brackets summary; underlying state legislation (Iowa HF 2317, Mississippi HB 531, Georgia HB 1437 and HB 463 (2026), North Carolina HB 259, Kentucky HB 8, Indiana HEA 1002, etc.).
+Verified June 2026.
 Educational reference, not personal tax advice.